Any current Mason undergraduate students. All majors and concentrations are welcome.

 Any undergraduate research, creative, or scholarly project in which the student is contributing to original scholarly work is supported.
 Click HERE to read about the students and projects that have been funded in the past!

 Students should meet with their potential faculty or staff mentor before completing their application to outline a reasonable project and ensure the mentor’s support of their application and proposed project.
-Student Application includes the following sections.
-SHORT COVER LETTER (500 word limit): In this section, you should write a short personal statement addressed to the Read more about How do I apply?[…]
+Download the Narrative Guidelines for additional suggestions.
+Submit your application via the web as described below.
+The student applicant is required to insure their project mentor Read more about How do I apply?[…]

 If your application is successful and you are invited to participate in the URSP, you will be expected to commit the number of hours indicated in the table below on your project.
 You should coordinate with your mentor a suitable method of documenting your time during the project.
 URSP Options Traditional Intensive Dates Fall, Spring, Read more about What will be expected of me?[…]